rfinnie/dsari/doc/configuration.md

 An array of the command arguments to be run.
 The command is searched against the PATH used to start `dsari-daemon`.

+This may instead be a string, in which case it will be split by `shlex.split()`.
+However, for the most accurate command interpretation, an array is recommended.

 ### command_append_run

     "command_append_run": true